-42 The characteristics of this "nationality" were spelled out by the Chinese state under a 1952 'nationalities identification project' using criteria formulated by Joseph Stalin, which defined a nationality as a "historically constituted, stable community of people, formed on the basis of a common language, territory, economic life, and psychological make-up manifested in a common culture."
+111 The characteristics of this "nationality" were spelled out by the Chinese state under a 1952 'nationalities identification project' using criteria formulated by Joseph Stalin, which defined a nationality as a "historically constituted, stable community of people, formed on the basis of a common language, territory, economic life, and psychological make-up manifested in a common culture."
 The project identified 56 nationalities of China with the Han becoming the dominant nationality, accounting for over 90 per cent of the population, leaving the remaining 55 non-Han groups as "minority nationalities."
 See J. V. Stalin, "Marxism and the Nation Question," Prosveshcheniye, Nos.
 3-5 (March-May 1913).
-Barry Sautman, officially-sponsored international tours that present Uyghur culture as part of a Chinese cultural diaspora.

-[&]quot;Myths of Decent, Racial Nationalism and Ethnic Minorities in the People's Republic of China," in The Construction of Racial Identities in China and Japan ed.
+Barry Sautman, "Myths of Decent, Racial Nationalism and Ethnic Minorities in the People's Republic of China," in The Construction of Racial Identities in China and Japan ed.
 Frank Dikotter (London: Hurst and Co., 1997): p.
 93.